Rushhaabhhh/WallCraft/README.md

  3. Overlay selected wall panels onto the detected vertical wall planes.
     - Create materials for wall panels and customize them according to the content (e.g., color, texture).
     - Create an empty object i.e., 'ShapeCreator', add C# script with the logic of updating the vertical wall planes according to the selected wall panel, add the created materials under the        shapecreator script which enables the update.
-    - In the button object of the scrollview, update the shapecreator function according to the panel.
+    - In the button object of the scrollview, update the on Click() function according to the shapecreator to set the desired wall panel design.